rocky-linux/documentation/docs/books/learning_bash/07-loops.md

 * With the variable `IFS` containing `$' \t\n'`, the `for` loop will take **each word** of the result of this command as a list of elements to loop on.
 * With the `IFS` variable containing `$'\t\n'` (i.e. without spaces), the `for` loop will take each line of the result of this command.

 This can be the files in a directory.
-In this case, the variable will take as value each of the words of the file names present:
+In this case, the variable will take as a value each of the words of the file names present:

 ```
 for file in $(ls -d /tmp/*)